 The Save River was the route for trade to the Indian Ocean Port of Sofala, in Mozambique.
 The route developed into a gold-trading centre between the coast and the hinterland occupied by Great Zimbabwe in the 13th and 14th centuries AD.

-Birchenough Bridge which crosses the Save river was built in Rhodesia by Sir Henry Birchnough.
-After his death, Sir Birchenbough’s body was burnt and his ashes were carried back to Zimbabwe and spread in the Save River.
+Birchenough Bridge which crosses the Save river was built by Sir Henry Birchenough.
+After his death, Sir Birchenough’s body was burnt and his ashes were carried back to Zimbabwe and spread in the Save River.